 US News.
-Forbes.
+The Wall Street Journal.
 Princeton Review.
 Each tells their own story of who is #1 for business, where you can find the healthiest campus food, and what student body has the best student section for college athletics.
 What if a school exists on one list, but not the other - is it still a great school?
 Is choosing a college really as simple as applying to the top programs featured in that year’s edition?
 Which list will tell me exactly what I am supposed to do so I can maximize my academic success and extracurricular engagement in college?!

 AND NONE OF THEM!

 There are a slew of organizations that dutifully create lists upon lists in order to sort through the thousands of colleges and universities across the country in order to define the best of the best.
 And though their efforts are not entirely in vain, they aren’t the only factor that you should consider either.
 Here are several reasons why:

 Rankings are really just an arms race for colleges

 This may sound harsh, but it’s true.
 After all, who doesn’t want to make a claim to fame about their campus when they are featured on a hot top 10 list (and maybe their rival campus is not)?
 Without proper context, marketing departments can be very quick to use (and encourage pursuit of) the latest ranking to quantify the great strides a college or university is making.

 They do not take into account the student perspective